LynnHo/GAN-Papers/GAN_tricks.md

 ---
+### My Experience
+1. Do not use instance norm or layer norm in (at least first layer) D for image
+    - layer norm cause contrast problem
+    - instance norm cause color and contrast problem

+---
 ### Tricks
 1. Use leaky relu in down-sampling and relu in up-sampling
     - https://arxiv.org/abs/1703.05192

 1. Use L1 distance instead of L2 in image reconstruction since L2 often leads blurriness